I didn’t want to go to the Tantra workshop. I had to. Because of my Policy of Yes.

 The policy rules are simple.
 If I was invited to an event – no matter how boring or bizarre sounding – unless I had a prior engagement or a note from a doctor, I had to say “yes”.

 So when a date invited me to an evening Tantra workshop, I had to say yes.
-I had no prior engagement and I wasn’t yet a doctor, so as desperately as I wanted to, I couldn’t write my own note.
-His assurance the workshop was of the ‘clothes-on’ variety wasn’t very reassuring.
+I had no prior engagement.
+I also wasn’t yet a doctor.
+So, as desperately as I wanted to, I couldn’t (legitimately) write my own doctor’s note.
+My date’s assurance the workshop was of the ‘clothes-on’ variety wasn’t very reassuring.

 I’m crawling out of my skin